-For nearly two years an alliance of predatory armed groups, known as the Coalition des patriotes pour le changement (CPC), have engaged in a violent offensive against the government of the Central African Republic (CAR).
-Since then, the CPC and affiliated armed groups have perpetrated widespread violations of IHL, including killing and abducting civilians, the forcible recruitment of child soldiers, and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission in CAR (MINUSCA).
+For two years a loose alliance of predatory armed groups, known as the Coalition des patriotes pour le changement (CPC), have engaged in a violent offensive against the government of the Central African Republic (CAR).
+Since December 2020, the CPC and other armed groups have perpetrated attacks against civilians and committed widespread violations of IHL against local populations while clashing with government forces, including killing and abducting civilians, the forcible recruitment of child soldiers, and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission in CAR (MINUSCA).
 According to OHCHR, two CPC-affiliated armed groups, the Union pour la Paix en Centrafrique (UPC) and the Front Populaire pour la Renaissance de la Centrafrique, have also perpetrated systematic and widespread conflict-related sexual violence, including rape, gang rape and sexual slavery.

-Since the CPC launched their offensive against the government in December 2020, the Central African Armed Forces (FACA) - working closely with Russian security partners, including mercenary fighters from a private security company, the Wagner Group - have responded with counter-offensives.
-Some armed groups have consequently dispersed to outlying villages and are carrying out exactions, threats and violent reprisals against local populations, particularly in Ouaka, Basse-Kotto and Haute-Kotto prefectures.
-During military operations, FACA troops and Russian mercenaries have perpetrated summary executions, arbitrary killings, torture, rape and forced disappearances, and have also occupied schools and looted humanitarian organizations and UN offices.
+Since the CPC launched their offensive against the government, the Central African Armed Forces (FACA) - working closely with Russian security partners, including mercenary fighters from a private security company, the Wagner Group - have responded with counter-offensives.
+During military operations, FACA troops and, at times, Russian mercenaries have perpetrated summary executions, arbitrary killings, torture, rape and forced disappearances, and have also occupied schools and looted humanitarian organizations and UN offices.
 The UN has alleged that mercenary fighters, alongside FACA troops, have continued to commit these abuses and are displacing thousands as they increase their control of gold-mining areas.